-21.1 Charter Fees and Standby Charges
+19.1 Charter Fees and Standby Charges

 The Group entered into chartering agreements with PPPI, a related party under common ownership, and 2GO, an associate until 2020, which are made on the same terms as those transactions with third parties.
-The amounts of revenue recognized are presented as part of Charter fees and Standby charges under the Revenues section of the consolidated statements of profit or loss.
-The related outstanding receivable as of March 31, 2021 and December 31, 2020 is presented as part of Trade receivables under the Trade and Other Receivables account in the consolidated statements of financial position (see Note 5).
+The amounts of revenue recognized are presented as part of Charter fees and Standby charges under the Revenues section of the interim consolidated statements of profit or loss.
+The related outstanding receivable as of March 31, 2022 and December 31, 2021 is presented as part of Trade receivables under the Trade and Other Receivables account in the interim consolidated statements of financial position (see Note 5).

 The outstanding receivables from related parties are unsecured and do not bear any interest as the credit terms range from 30 to 45 days.
-Further, no impairment loss was recognized on the outstanding receivables from related parties as of March 31, 2021 and December 31, 2020 based on management's assessment.
+Further, no impairment loss was recognized on the outstanding receivables from related parties as of March 31, 2022 and December 31, 2021 based on management's assessment.

-21.2 Fuel Purchases
+19.2 Fuel Purchases

 The Group purchases fuel and lubricants from PPPI, a related party under common ownership.
-Fuel consumed is included as part of Bunkering under the Cost of Sales and Services account in the consolidated statements of profit and loss (see Note 16) while the remaining fuel and lubricants inventory amounting to P168.2 million and P165.5 million as of March 31, 2021 and December 31, 2020, respectively, are included as part of the Inventories account in the consolidated statements of financial position (see Note 7).
-The outstanding liability, which are unsecured, and do not bear any interest as the credit terms range from 30 to 90 days, arising from these transactions as of March 31, 2021 and December 31, 2020 is presented as part of Trade payables and Accrued expenses under the Trade and Other Payables account in the consolidated statements of financial position (see Note 14).
+Fuel consumed is included as part of Bunkering under the Cost of Sales and Services account in the interim consolidated statements of profit and loss (see Note 14) while the remaining fuel and lubricants inventory amounting to P127.9 million and P112.0 million as of March 31, 2022 and December 31, 2021, respectively, are included as part of the Inventories account in the interim consolidated statements of financial position (see Note 6).
+The outstanding liability, which are unsecured, and do not bear any interest as the credit terms range from 30 to 90 days, arising from these transactions as of March 31, 2022 and December 31, 2021 is presented as part of Trade payables and Accrued expenses under the Trade and Other Payables account in the interim consolidated statements of financial position (see Note 13).

-21.3 Rentals
+19.3 Rentals

 The Group entered into a one-year contract of lease covering vehicles with Valueleases, Inc., a related party under common ownership.
-Related expense is presented as part of Rentals under Other Operating Expenses in the consolidated statements of profit or loss (see Note 17).
-The outstanding security deposits arising from this transaction is presented as part of Security deposits under the Other Non-current Assets accounts in the consolidated statements of financial position (see Notes 12 and 24.2).
+Related expense is presented as part of Rentals under Cost of Sales and Services in the interim consolidated statements of profit or loss (see Notes 16 and 17).
+The outstanding security deposits arising from this transaction is presented as part of Security deposits under the Other Non-current Assets accounts in the interim consolidated statements of financial position (see Notes 11 and 22.2).